 Le Farçon requires a special mould, first lined with streaky-bacon.
 This Alpine dish contains onions, prunes, raisins, potatoes and cream, all baked in the oven.
-Sometimes known as “le farcement”, it is popular in home kitchens of the Savoie Mont Blanc region, but rarely on restaurant menus.
+Sometimes known as “le farcement”, it is popular in home kitchens of Savoie’s Mont Blanc region, but is rarely to be found on restaurant menus.

-From Servoz to Argentière, our top tips on tasting the local cuisine in Chamonix will take you through time and across borders!
+From Servoz to Argentière, our top tips on tasting the Savoyard cuisine in Chamonix will take you back in time and across borders!

 Maison du Lieutenant